uptane/uptane-standard/uptane-standard.md

 ### Read updates {#read_updates}

-* *Eavesdrop attack:* Read the unencrypted contents of an update sent from a repository to a vehicle.
+* *Eavesdrop attack:* Read sensitive or confidential information from an update intended to be encrypted for a specific ECU.
+(Note: Not all implementations will have a need for protecting information in this way.)

 ### Deny installation of updates {#deny_updates}